Pay Transparency Laws in 2026: What HR Managers Need to Know

 Nevada

 In Nevada, employers are obligated to provide wage information for new positions and promotions.
-Employers must disclose wage information specifically for new roles and promotions, ensuring that employees are aware of their potential earnings.
+Employers must disclose wage information specifically for new roles and promotions, guaranteeing that employees are aware of their potential earnings.
 Nevada imposes penalties on employers for non-compliance with wage disclosure requirements.

 This requirement promotes transparency and fairness in compensation program practices, helping to reduce wage disparities and support the Equal Pay Act and pay equity.